Disease/Disorder

 Specific secondary or associated conditions and complications

 Postural hypotension may be influenced by several factors, many of which are reversible.2,3 These include rapid changes in position and prolonged recumbency.
 Hypotension may be worse in the morning on rising.
-Heavy meals may exacerbate a fall in blood pressure (and contribute postprandial hypotension) in response to shunting of blood to the splanchnic circulation after a meal.4,9 Physical exertion, alcohol intake, or a hot environment can precipitate hypotension by promoting vasodilatation.
+Heavy meals may exacerbate a fall in blood pressure (and contribute postprandial hypotension) in response to shunting of blood to the splanchnic circulation after a meal.4,8 Physical exertion, alcohol intake, or a hot environment can precipitate hypotension by promoting vasodilatation.
 Sepsis and dehydration can worsen symptoms.
-Several medications can induce or worsen OH, including the following common medications: tricyclic antidepressants, antihypertensives, diuretics, narcotic analgesics, and some muscle relaxants like tizanidine.4 Deconditioning after prolonged bedrest exacerbates OH.
+Several medications can induce or worsen OH, including the following common medications: tricyclic antidepressants, antihypertensives, diuretics, narcotic analgesics, alpha-1 antagonists such as tamsulosin, and some muscle relaxants like tizanidine.4 Deconditioning after prolonged bedrest exacerbates OH, which is especially clinically relevant in the acute phase after SCI.
 The late development or worsening of OH months or years after injury may be a sign of posttraumatic syringomyelia.

 Essentials of Assessment